-The board and guiding teacher are excited to offer a new opportunity here at Dhamma Dena to help co-create and sustain this Meditation center; a radical Dharma center in the Mojave Desert.
-This position has opened up through the generosity of one of our board members.
+We are excited to offer a new opportunity here at Dhamma Dena to help co-create and sustain this Meditation center, a radical Dharma center in the Mojave Desert.
+This position has opened up through the generosity of a grant.

 Dhamma Dena Meditation Center is dedicated to supporting and awakening our capacity to love unconditionally and wisely.
 Through silent retreats, work retreats, self-retreats or as staff we orient towards building the strength to live our lives free of the clouds of anxiety, fear, obsessions, depression and confusion.
 We understand that the practice of transforming these energies benefits ourselves, our loved ones and our immediate communities, and ripples outward to the world.
 We care about ending ignorance and injustice in societal institutions and policies that sustains inequity, disenfranchisement, and the destruction of the earth.

 Dhamma Dena is committed to building accessibility by supporting all those who want to come to the center, those who are people of color, transgender, gay, lesbian, queer, gender non-conforming, those who have immigrated, those who live with physical disability, those with chemical sensitivity, and those without financial resources.
 We are dedicated to building beloved community where all parts of ourselves feel welcome and honored.
 We are also committed to practicing Nonviolent Communication and upholding the 5 Precepts.